ethereum/go-ethereum/docs/_getting-started/index.md

 ## Prerequisites

-In order to get the msot value from the tutorials on this page, the following skills are necessary:
+In order to get the most value from the tutorials on this page, the following skills are necessary:

 - Experience using the command line
 - Basic knowledge about Ethereum and testnets